 Jazz Podium, Germany 1997

 2004 started with John performing Gershwin's Rhapsody in Blue to a sell out audience at the Wiltshire Music Centre, Bradford on Avon and performing in Vienna with the Austrian vibraphone player and composer (and principal percussionist of the Vienna Symphony Orchestra) Flip Philipp.
-In June John performed, in a trio with Jon Lloyd, Law's large composed and improvised piece South, to accompany a Frome Festival performance of the epic 1914 black and white silent film of the same name.
-Later that year saw two major projects: John Law's European Quartet UK tour In Extremis, with Tim Wells and featuring, from France, François Corneloup (baritone and soprano saxophones) and Eric Échampard (drums), including a performance at the Bath Festival and for Radio Three and, in the autumn, the culmination of several years' work and planning: a 12-piece ensemble called Cornucopia, presenting the classical/jazz crossover project Out Of The Darkness.
-This UK tour, funded by a major Arts Council Touring Grant, featured a quartet of John, Andy Sheppard (saxophones), Chris Laurence (bass) and Paul Clarvis (drums) within a classical ensemble of eight instrumentalists, including some from the London Sinfonietta and the tour featured new works by John Law, including a major new work: Out Of The Darkness.
+Later that year saw two major projects: John Law's European Quartet UK tour In Extremis, with Tim Wells and featuring, from France, François Corneloup (baritone and soprano saxophones) and Eric Échampard (drums), including a performance at the Bath Festival and interview/performance for Radio Three and, in the autumn, the culmination of several years' work and planning: a 12-piece ensemble called Cornucopia, presenting the classical/jazz crossover project Out Of The Darkness.
+This UK tour, funded by a major Arts Council of England touring grant, featured a quartet of John, Andy Sheppard (saxophones), Chris Laurence (bass) and Paul Clarvis (drums) within a classical ensemble of eight instrumentalists, including some from the London Sinfonietta.
+The concert tour (of which the London performance at the Purcell Room drew a rare five star review from the Guardian’s John Fordham) featured new compositions by John Law, including a major new work: Out Of The Darkness.
 Music from this tour appeared in 2006 on the label Slam.
-In 2005, following on from their Vienna concert in 2004, John organised the UK tour Monk And Beyond for an Anglo Austrian quartet with Flip Philipp, the Austrian drummer Christian Salfellner and the British bass player Dave Goodier.
-The music contrasted Monk-inspired compositions by Flip and John with performances of classic Monk tunes.
-At the end of 2005 John Law and Jon Lloyd began the duo project Mimesis, recording the CD Mimesis - 10 Choreographies for Soprano Saxophone and Piano, which appeared on ASC in 2006.
 John also completed, in December 2005, his classical performance diploma in piano, gaining distinction.

 One of the most distinctive groups around.